elchin-jafar/holbertonschool-low_level_programming/variables_if_else_while/README.md

 3 - print lowercase then uppercase alphabet <br />
 4 - print lower case alphabet but not q and e <br />
 5 - print numbers from 0 to 9 using printf <br />
-6 - print numbers from 0 to 9 using putchar
+6 - print numbers from 0 to 9 using putchar <br />
+7 - print alphabet reverse with putchar